Sierra Blanca, Texas

-Sierra Blanca is an unincorporated area in Hudspeth County, Texas, United States.
-It is also the county seat of the county and the namesake of a census-designated place (CDP) in which it is located.
+Sierra Blanca is a census-designated place (CDP) in, and the county seat of, Hudspeth County, Texas, United States.
 The town is part of the Trans-Pecos region of far West Texas, is located northeast of the Mexican border and is within the Mountain Time Zone.
 As of the 2020 census, its population was 315.

 The town accommodates travelers between Van Horn and El Paso along Interstate 10, which is the main route that connects Texas from west to southeast.
 The town was named for the nearby Sierra Blanca Mountain, which was in turn named for the white poppies that grew there (sierra blanca is Spanish for "white mountain").
 The letters "SB" can be seen on a nearby mountain from Interstate 10.

 History

 The town was founded in 1881 at the completion point of a southern transcontinental railway.
 Sierra Blanca has served as the junction of the Southern Pacific and Texas and Pacific railroads.
 Hudspeth County was formed in 1917 from El Paso County.
 Sierra Blanca was named the county seat, and has the only adobe courthouse in Texas.